SwarmForm/SwarmForm/README.md

 sform init
 ```

-Insert a SwarmFlow from file
+Insert a SwarmFlow from file.
+(For demonstration purpose we have included a workflow .yml file.
+Can find in /swarmform/examples/swarmpad_examples/custom-25-jobs.yml)
 ```
 sform add -sf <file path>
 ```